Towards Heterogeneous Long-tailed Learning: Benchmarking, Metrics, and Toolbox: Experiment Results and Analyses

 \subsection{Experiment Setting}

-\textbf{Hyperparameter Settings.} For all the 13 algorithms in \name, we use their default hyperparameter settings in the original paper for a fair comparison.
-Refer to the Appx.~\ref{sec:hp} for more information. \textbf{Evaluation Metrics.} We evaluate different long-tailed algorithms by several basic metrics, which are divided into accuracy-based metrics, including accuracy (Acc)~\cite{sorower2010literature}, precision~\cite{Grandini2020MetricsFM}, recall~\cite{Grandini2020MetricsFM}, and balanced accuracy (bAcc)~\cite{Grandini2020MetricsFM}; ranking-based metrics like mean average precision (MAP)~\cite{rezatofighi2019generalized}; and running time for quantifying the performance of long-tailed datasets.
-The computation formula and description of the metrics are outlined in Table~\ref{tab:evalmetric} in Appx.~\ref{sec:eval}.
+\textbf{Hyperparameter Settings.} For all the 18 algorithms in \fname, we use the same hyperparameter settings on the same task for a fair comparison.
+Refer to the Appendix~\ref{sec:hp} for more information. \textbf{Evaluation Metrics.} We evaluate different long-tailed algorithms by several basic metrics, which are divided into accuracy-based metrics including accuracy (Acc)~\cite{sorower2010literature}, precision~\cite{Grandini2020MetricsFM}, recall~\cite{Grandini2020MetricsFM}, and balanced accuracy (bAcc)~\cite{Grandini2020MetricsFM}; ranking-based metrics such as mean average precision (MAP)~\cite{rezatofighi2019generalized}; regression metrics such as mean-average-error (MAE), mean-squared-error (MSE), Pearson correlation and error geometric mean (GM); and running time.
+The computation formula and description of the metrics are in Table~\ref{tab:evalmetric} in Appendix~\ref{sec:eval}.